Quantum mechanics provides the physical basis of teleological evolutions: Introduction

-The Fine-tuned universe version of the Anthropic Principle is about the extraordinary theoretical fact that the least change of the value that the fundamental physical constants have in the universe we are in would have developed a relatively trivial universe incapable of producing life.
+The quantum cosmological assumption is the assumption that the universe evolves in a unitary quantum way.
+That version of the Anthropic principles states that the least change in the value (for values) that the fundamental physical constants have in the universe we are in would have produced a relatively trivial universe unable to develop life.

-Under the quantum cosmological assumption, this version of the Principle can be formalized as follows.

-We should introduce two commuting observables of the same size: the value of the fundamental constants and the ``value of life''; the latter should assume in particular the two values: ``existence of sentient life'' and ``absence of life''.

-Of course, at the beginning of time, these two observables must be unrelated: no matter the value of the fundamental constant, the value of life is ``absence of life''.
-At the time of today, the unitary evolution of the universe toward the value of life has built up one-to-one quantum correlation between the value of the fundamental constants since the beginning of time and the value of life, of course, without ever changing the former value.

-We can therefore say that the evolution of the universe toward the value of life can occur with quantum speedup and thus be teleological in character; the ``can occur'' is in the sense that there is certainly the room for its occurring with quantum speedup.
-Of course, whether the quantum speedup is achieved depends on the character of the unitary evolution.
-For what was said about quantum random search algorithms, we might think that, if the search for the value of life by the unitary evolution of the universe is random, it should occur with a quantum speedup.

-In the universe we are in, the evolution of the universe toward the value of life becomes evolution of the universe toward life; of course, all the above also applies to the latter evolution.
-We shall see that, as a consequence, the evolution of life on Earth, in principle the trace over all the rest of the evolution of the universe toward life, would inherit the possible teleological character of the evolution of the universe toward life.
-For consistency, the same would apply to the evolution of species.

-Note that the fact that a teleological evolution is also an evolution endowed with a quantum speedup is a novelty for the teleological notion.
-It could contribute to explaining steps of natural evolutions that are too rapid to be explained by the progressive character of Darwinian evolutions.

-Summing up, while the teleological character of quantum algorithms, as we shall see, should be certain, the fact that---under the quantum cosmological assumption---it would extend to the evolutions of the living should be considered, at most, as plausible as the quantum cosmological assumption.
-Anyway, all this should be quite different from the present widespread belief that the notion of a teleological evolution of the living is an absurdity.
-At least, it should cast a doubt on this position of science.